- How to?

 - If your project must be webified,

 To extract the Business logic:

 - In the code editor, on the "Refactoring" tab, in the "Business logic/UI" group, click "Extract Business logic".

 - Select the desired type of splitting: Class or set of procedures.

 - Specify the name of the class or set of procedures.

 - The specified element is automatically created and the code is modified to use the set of procedures or the class.

 Options related to Business logic / UI code splitting

-The option "Indicate when the Business logic and UI code are mixed" in the project description window ("Compilation" tab) makes it possible to enable or disable the Business/UI errors on all the elements of the project.
+The option "Indicate when the Business logic and UI code are mixed" in the project description window ("Compilation" tab) makes it possible to enable or disable the Business logic/UI errors on all the elements of the project.

 Remark: It is recommended to use this option on individual elements before using it on the entire project.